 Many factors motivate the application of performance measurement and management.
 In the United States and internationally, governments apply performance measures and standards to promote greater accountability through high-performing, transparent government agencies and communication with citizens.
 Indeed, elected officials at every level of government, public managers, and citizens benefit from sound performance management systems.
 Performance management concepts are also being applied to nongovernmental organizations and others interested in improving their operations.

 ICMA is a leader in the development and effective use of performance management systems.
-ICMA’s Center for Performance Measurement™ (CPM), established in 1994, and the National Citizen Survey™ are dedicated to helping local governments improve the effectiveness and efficiency of public services through the collection, analysis, and application of performance and citizen satisfaction data.
+ICMA’s Center for Performance Analytics and the National Citizen Survey™ are dedicated to helping local governments improve the effectiveness and efficiency of public services through the collection, analysis, and application of performance and citizen satisfaction data.

 ICMA has applied its expertise in performance measurement to the international arena as well.
 Here are examples of how ICMA International has supported the development of practical, innovative performance measurement and management and benchmarking systems worldwide: